Oral Hygiene & Teeth Cleaning

 Daily brushing and flossing will keep dental calculus to a minimum, but a professional cleaning will remove calculus in places your toothbrush and floss have missed.
 Your visit to our office is an important part of your program to prevent gum disease.
 Keep your teeth for your lifetime.

 To improve the long-term health of your teeth and gums is to focus on routine oral hygiene.
-At Winston Smiles, we provide teeth cleaning, gum disease treatment, and more for adults and children across the Winston-Salem, Clemmons, Pfafftown, Lewisville, Walkertown, Lexington, Wallburg, Kernersville, High Point, and Greensboro, NC areas.
-If you’re interested in scheduling an appointment, we welcome you to contact our office today!
+At Winston Smiles, we provide teeth cleaning, gum disease treatment, and more for adults and children across the Winston-Salem, Clemmons, Pfafftown, Lewisville, Walkertown, Lexington, Wallburg, Kernersville, High Point, Greensboro, Advance, and King, NC areas.
+If you’re interested in scheduling an oral hygiene cleaning, we welcome you to contact our office today!